ClayKelli/Web-Scraping-with-Selenium/README.md

 >import pandas as pd<br />
 >from selenium.common.exceptions import NoSuchElementException<br />
 >from datetime import date<br />

-After this now is time to initialize the variables for the pandas dataframe and the Selenium WebDriver.
+After this now is time to create the variables for the pandas dataframe and the Selenium WebDriver.
 We will be scraping multiple pages with the same format: Amazon product pages.
 The columns in the dataframe will reflect the data we are grabbing.

+The path is where your geckdriver.exe file is located.

 >driver = webdriver.Firefox(executable_path=r'PATH')
-The path is where your geckdriver.exe file is located.

->df = pd.DataFrame(columns=['Name', 'Price', 'Description', 'Link']
+>df = pd.DataFrame(columns=['Name', 'Price', 'Description', 'Link', 'DateScraped']

+I also

+I also create a variable for the current date.
+This is used for identifying new